 In New England, where there is a short growing season (sometimes only 50 days), people have had success with almost every available variety, but especially with those that are normally fast-growing and productive such as Cascade, Nugget, Chinook, and Willamette.

 If you live in the Pacific Northwest, you're in luck.
 A huge percentage of commercial hops are grown in the Yakima and Willamette valleys.
 There probably isn't a variety that won't grow successfully somewhere in Washington, Oregon, and Northern California.
 If you live in Minnesota, Kansas, Louisiana, Florida, or Arizona, don't despair.
 There is historical record of hops being grown at one time or another in every state in the union and in almost every country in the world where people have made beer.
 If you prepare the soil, research the site carefully, and remember to water your plants properly during the first year of growth, you can overcome almost any climate.

 To start a hop garden you need female hop rhizomes, the bud-producing runners from which the plants grow.
 Until recently they were hard to come by.
 You either had to know someone who had them or cut a deal with a commercial grower to acquire them.
-Oh, some garden and nursery supply places might sell you an ornamental vine, but you never knew what variety it would turn out to be or even if it was usable for brewing.
+Oh, some garden and nursery supply places might sell you an ornamental bine, but you never knew what variety it would turn out to be or even if it was usable for brewing.

 In some places such as New England, lucky homebrewers found old-growth hops (often gone feral) around abandoned house sites, in old barnyards, and in similar forgotten areas.

 Now, however, there are large-scale suppliers who deal in both commercial and retail sales of rhizomes.
 In addition, most retail brewing supply places (both stores and mail-order) place an order for their customers in the spring.
 Check with your regular supplier in February to see if they have plans to get some (and if they don't, encourage them to do so!).